eschnett/mpi-hs/README.md

 ## Overview

-MPI (the Message Passing Interface) is widely used standard for distributed-memory programming on HPC (High Performance Computing) systems.
+MPI (the Message Passing Interface) is a widely used standard for distributed-memory programming on HPC (High Performance Computing) systems.
 MPI allows exchanging data (_messages_) between programs running in parallel.
 There are several high-quality open source MPI